 Snoring can have a significant impact on your bed partner.
 Bed partners often report as little as 3 hours’ sleep a night.
 This can have major health implications.

 Many people are unaware that dentists play a crucial role in the diagnosis and treatment of snoring & OSA and can provide a number of dental appliances to combat the problem, known as a mandibular advancement splint (MAS).
-Such appliances are designed to prevent the lower jaw from dropping back during relaxation (sleep), in turn keeping the airway open and oxygen saturation high.
+Such snoring devices are designed to prevent the lower jaw from dropping back during relaxation (sleep), in turn keeping the airway open and oxygen saturation high.

-The use of MAS has been clinically proven to have a significant impact on snoring.
+The use of MAS, snoring mouth guards, has been clinically proven to have a significant impact on snoring.
 As part of the screening process, your dentist will ask you to complete a short questionnaire that assesses the quality of your sleep, as well as your level of tiredness in certain scenarios.
 There is also a section for your bed partner, if you have one, to complete.
 The results will be used to rule out OSA by determining your risk level.
 If you are suspected of suffering from OSA, your dentist will refer you on to your GP for further investigation – a non-invasive sleep study, which will accurately measure your sleeping patterns and oxygen saturation levels.

 Here at Sunshine Dental, we can help understand your snoring better, suggest lifestyle changes and prescribe a clinically-proven, tailor-made splint.